edbennett/python-testing-ci/_episodes/03-fixtures.md

 - "Understand when to mark fixtures for re-use and be able to do so."
 keypoints:
 - "A _fixture_ is a piece of test data that can be passed to multiple tests."
 - "Define a fixture by creating a function with the `@pytest.fixture` decorator that returns the desired data.
-Any test that takes an argument of the same name will receive the data in the fixture.
+Any test that takes an argument of the same name will receive the data in the fixture."
 - "Set the `scope` parameter to the `@pytest.fixture` decorator to control if and where the fixture is re-used across multiple tests.
 For example. `scope="session"` reuses the fixture for the complete run of tests."
 ---